Beekeeping

 It is vital that you learn at least the basics of beekeeping before you get bees and Chichester Beekeepers offers an 6 week course ‘An Introduction to Basic Beekeeping’ starting each February.
 Keeping bees is just like keeping any other kind of animal, in that they need regular care and attention and they need an understanding of their needs.
 Beekeeping is time-consuming and disappointment may follow if you think that you can just put a hive in the garden and all will be well.

+Our "Introduction to Beekeeping" training course consists of 8 sessions, comprising of a combination of evening classes and half-day practical sessions at beehives.
+Lecturers are experienced and knowledgeable beekeepers and each session is supported by detailed course notes.
 The course fee includes a text book on beekeeping (The Haynes Bee Manual ), membership of West Sussex Beekeepers' Association and the British Beekeepers' Association, third party liability insurance, a monthly newsletter and monthly meetings of Chichester Beekeepers.

 In addition West Sussex Beekeepers arrange evening meetings on an ad hoc basis.
 These are held at a central location and would be of interest to established beekeepers already at an intermediate level.